Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Side Effects & Safety

-Common: fishy aftertaste, fishy burps (less common with flavored liquids or enteric-coated capsules), mild nausea or stomach upset if taken on an empty stomach.
-These are generally mild and resolve with food.
-The serious concern is vitamin A accumulation with chronic high-dose use.
-Preformed vitamin A (retinol) is stored in the liver and can cause hypervitaminosis A at sustained intakes above 3,000mcg RAE/day - symptoms include headache, nausea, liver damage, dry/peeling skin, joint pain, and in severe cases, liver failure.
-This risk is unique to cod liver oil among omega-3 supplements and is the primary reason most practitioners prefer standard fish oil for high-dose omega-3 supplementation.
+The everyday stuff is minor: a fishy aftertaste, fishy burps (less of a problem with flavored liquids or enteric-coated capsules), and mild nausea or an upset stomach if you take it on an empty one.
+Take it with food and most of that settles down.
+The serious concern is different in kind - it's vitamin A building up over months of high-dose use.
+Preformed vitamin A (retinol) gets stored in your liver, and sustained intake above 3,000mcg RAE/day can tip into hypervitaminosis A: headache, nausea, liver damage, dry or peeling skin, joint pain, and in severe cases liver failure.
+No other omega-3 supplement carries this particular risk - it's the whole reason most practitioners reach for plain fish oil when someone needs high-dose omega-3s.

 Product Scores